Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 If Cytus is a masterpiece, then this game is the masterpiece of a masterpiece.

 Each character in Cytus II has its genre and specialty of music—from pop, rock, classic, to instrumental and digital.
-Each character also has their storyline, but all of them are intertwined just one, big plot.
+Each character also has their storyline, but all of them are intertwined and interconnected in just one big plot.
 The players could interact with their social media called "iM" by liking the posts, read each character's logs, and unfold a lot of secrets that would surely give you a shiver down your spine.

-For now, version 2.5, there are four free and playable characters.
+On its version 3.00, there are at least four free and playable characters at first and three more will be added as you progress through the game and their storyline.
 When I first downloaded it, a day after the release of the game, there were just three characters.
-You can pay to unlock the other characters as well as visit their "black market" to buy song packs.
+You can pay to unlock the other characters as well as visit their "black market" to buy song packs to added new songs to particular characters.
 Each character can be leveled up after playing their songs, and each level up "gives another piece of the puzzle."
+After this version, it has been identified that there will be three alternate endings for the whole story and a possible future for another sequel of Cytus.

 With such majestic art style, beautiful music, and engaging plot, you'll be waiting for this game's update for now and then.
 I know I have.
 They also hold sales sometimes, like anniversary sales, where you can buy chapters and/or song packs with discounts.

 A bit of a tip, though, this game sometimes requires you to connect to the internet, especially if you haven't been playing it that often, but afterward it's 100% offline.
-You can also save your progress by syncing it with your Google account.
+You can also save your progress by syncing it with your Google Play account.
 Albeit Cytus, there's none of that 30-second wait on every song.
 You'll enjoy the game to the fullest even if you didn't even spend a single dollar.
 But if you'd like to purchase the other characters for their music and plot or purchase their song packs in their Black Market, that's your choice, but I can guarantee you that you'll still enjoy the game to its fullest.
+They also notify discounted characters and song packs from time-to-time, so always be on the lookout if you're interested.

 Developer: Rayark International Limited